sarisabban/RamaNet/README.md

 [Weights]()

-But if you want to replicate my work you can use the following command to train the neural network in the dataset:
+But if you want to replicate our work you can use the following command to train the neural network in the dataset:

 `python3 Generate.py --train` or `python3 Generate.py -t`